gopherdata/gophernotes/README.md

 - third party packages when running natively on Windows - This is a current limitation of the Go `plugin` package.
 - some corner cases on interpreted interfaces, as interface -&gt; interface type switch and type assertion, are not implemented yet.
+- some corner cases on recursive types may not work correctly.
 - conversion from typed constant to interpreted interface is not implemented.
 Workaround: assign the constant to a variable, then convert the variable to the interpreted interface type.
+- conversions from/to unsafe.Pointer are not supported.
 - goto is only partially implemented.
 - out-of-order code in the same cell is supported, but not heavily tested.
 It has some known limitations for composite literals.